dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawingitem.md

   setAttribute: (property:string, value:any) => void;
   // Returns the values for the properties x, y, width & height.
   getAttribute: (property:string) => any;
   // Adds an event listener to the DrawingItem for the event specified by eventName.
+Allowed events are: mousedown, mouseup, dblclick, mouseover, mouseout (the last three don't work on mobile devices).
   on: (eventName: string, listener: (event: DrawingItemEvent) => void) => void;
   // Removes an event listener to the DrawingItem for the event specified by eventName.
   off: (eventName: string, listener: (event: DrawingItemEvent) => void) => void;